- Who We Are

 MacroRisk Analytics provides the first statistically sound, scientifically tested methodology for measuring the economy’s influence on investment prices.
 Investment Advisers can use our tools to reduce downside volatility and insulate against world events.
 More importantly, you can accomplish this without needing to choose economic or political scenarios or having to guess the future direction of the economy.

 Defend your clients against economic risk, navigate through economic turmoil and harness the power of the changing economy.
-MacroRisk Analytics’ patented system reliably accounts for over 90% of price variation in most stocks, mutual funds, and ETFs.
+MacroRisk Analytics’ patented system reliably accounts for, on average, 95% of price variation in most stocks, mutual funds, and ETFs.

 An Eta Measure is a description of how an asset typically responds to a specific change in the economy.
 Every asset has 18 Eta Measures, one for each of the 18 MacroRisk Factors.
 Eta Measures that are positive indicate that an asset increases in value when the corresponding MacroRisk Factor rises; conversely, Eta Measures that are negative indicate that an asset’s price descreases when the corresponding MacroRisk Factor rises.
 Together, the 18 Eta Measures show an asset’s overall relationship to the economy.

-The Composite MacroRisk Index (CMRI) is a patented measure of a stock, fund, or portfolio’s sensitivity to the economy.
-The higher an asset’s CMRI, the more sensitive it is to changes in the 18 MacroRisk Factors, and so the more volatile it is likely to be.
-In contrast, assets with a low CMRI have less economic risk – they are less likely to react strongly to macroeconomic change, and so are more stable.
-Following are representative CMRI values for December 16, 2011:
+The MacroRisk Index (MRI) is a patented measure of a stock, fund, or portfolio’s sensitivity to the economy.
+The higher an asset’s MacroRisk Index, the more sensitive it is to changes in the 18 MacroRisk Factors, and so the more volatile it is likely to be.
+In contrast, assets with a low MacroRisk Index have less economic risk – they are less likely to react strongly to macroeconomic change, and so are more stable.
+Following are representative MacroRisk Index values for September 6, 2013:

 |DFINX (Money Market Fund)||0|